whummer/terraform-provider-snowflake/docs/resources/job_service.md

 -> **Note** For asynchronous jobs, Snowflake does not perform automatic cleanup after completion.
 You must either remove the resource or execute the `DROP SERVICE` command to remove the job.
 If you want to execute the job again, use the [replace flag](https://developer.hashicorp.com/terraform/cli/commands/apply#replace-resource).

--> **Note** Managing services via specification templates is not yet supported.
-This will be addressed in the next versions.
+-> **Note** During resource deletion and recreation, the provider uses `DROP SERVICE` with `FORCE` option to properly handle services with block storage volumes.
+Read more in [docs](https://docs.snowflake.com/en/sql-reference/sql/drop-service#force-option).

 # snowflake_job_service (Resource)